Spangelo/Spangelo/README.md

 - 👋 Hi, I’m Nicole
-- 👀 I’m interested in Human Resources (HR), data science, design, and animation.
+- 👀 I’m interested in Human Resources (HR), data science, machine learning, and artifical intelligence.
-- 🌱 I’m currently learning data analytics
+- 🌱 I’m currently learning data analytics through Google Data Analytics on Coursera.
 - 💞️ I’m looking to collaborate on anything.
 - 📫 How to reach me...on LinkedIn